Tiago Splitter: Retirement

 On February 19, 2018, Splitter announced his retirement from playing professional basketball, due to a hip injury that had hindered the back-end of his career.

+On May 5, 2024, Splitter's jersey number 21 was retired by Saski Baskonia.

 National team career

-Splitter won gold medals with the senior Brazilian national basketball team at the 2003 FIBA South American Championship, the 2003 Pan American Games, the 2005 FIBA AmeriCup, the 2009 FIBA AmeriCup, and the silver medal in 2011 FIBA AmeriCup.
-With Brazil, he also played at the 2002 FIBA World Cup, the 2006 FIBA World Cup, the 2010 FIBA World Cup, the 2012 Summer Olympics, and the 2014 FIBA World Cup.
+As a member of the Brazil men's national basketball team, Splitter won gold medals at the 2003 FIBA South American Championship, the 2003 Pan American Games, the 2005 FIBA AmeriCup, and the 2009 FIBA AmeriCup.
+He won a silver medal with Brazil at the 2011 FIBA AmeriCup.

+Splitter also played for Brazil in the 2002 FIBA World Cup, the 2006 FIBA World Cup, the 2010 FIBA World Cup, the 2012 Summer Olympics, and the 2014 FIBA World Cup.

 Coaching career

+NBA

 On April 24, 2018, Splitter was hired by the Brooklyn Nets, as a pro scout, with added duties related to on-court player development.
 On September 23, 2019, he was promoted by the Nets to player development coach.
+Splitter parted ways with the Nets on May 1, 2023.

+On July 3, 2023, Splitter was hired by the Houston Rockets as an assistant coach under new head coach Ime Udoka.

+On June 12, 2025, Splitter was named an assistant coach for the Portland Trail Blazers under head coach Chauncey Billups.
+On October 23, after Billups was arrested in a federal gambling investigation and placed on leave by the NBA, Splitter was announced to be the team's interim head coach.

+Europe

+On July 16, 2024, Splitter was named the head coach for Paris Basketball in the LNB Élite and the EuroLeague.
+They ended up winning the French championship and the French Cup in 2025, and qualified for the play-offs through play-in in EuroLeague.
+He left the team after one season.

+National team

 In 2021, Splitter was named an assistant coach of the Brazilian national team.

-In 2022, Splitter was the head coach of the Brazilian U23 national team at the GLOBL Jam Tournament in Toronto, Canada, where the team won the gold medal.
+In 2022, Splitter was named head coach of the Brazilian U23 national team at the GLOBL Jam Tournament in Toronto, Canada, where the team won the gold medal.